-5.1 Access Ramps
+5.1 Access Ramps and Deck

-At its discretion, after consulting with abutting property owners, Council may permit a handicapped access ramp to be erected within a minimum front, rear, or sideyard setback if:

-- (a) There is no alternative means to provide the access ramp, and - (b) The ramp does not create a safety hazard or block sight lines.
+- (1) At its discretion, after consulting with abutting property owners, Council may permit a handicapped access ramp to be erected within a minimum front, rear, or sideyard setback if there is no alternative means to provide the access ramp and the ramp does not create a safety hazard or block sight lines. - (2) An open or partially enclosed deck attached to a building shall not extend into the minimum frontyard, sideyard or flanking road setback and shall not be closer to the rear lot line than 1.0 metre. - (3) An access ramp or open deck shall not be deemed to be part of the building when calculating lot coverage in Part 9 Use Zone Tables.

-5.2 Accessory Buildings
+5.2 Accessory Buildings on Residential Lots